Diiodotyrosine

 Diiodotyrosine (DIT) is a precursor in the production of thyroid hormone, and results from iodization of monoiodotyrosine at the other meta- position on the phenol ring.

 Function

 DIT is a modulator of the enzyme thyroid peroxidase (which is involved in the production of thyroid hormones).

-Triiodothyronine is formed, when diiodotyrosine is combined with monoiodotyrosine (in the colloid of the thyroid follicle).
+Triiodothyronine is formed, when diiodotyrosine is combined with monoiodotyrosine (in the colloid of the thyroid follicle) in a coupling reaction.

 Two molecules of DIT combine to make the thyroid hormone thyroxine ('T4' and 'T3').